luciano-nascimento/opencv-lab/readme.md

-# OpenCV trys
+# OPENCV trys

-trying to learn opencv using python
+trying to learn opencv 3.2 using python